 William Rode (NO) states that the label does not give correct guidance in Norway as the PEF for electric appliances puts different technologies in the same efficiency class.

 Pedro Dias (LabelPack A+) praises the availability of sector-wide market data, but would like to see more detailed data for the coming years.
 He states that certain market trends may have initiated before the ecodesign/labelling measures.
 He emphasises the need to work on planned replacement, possibly by having better labelling information, together with instruments set up by Member States.
 The labelling database could be useful, but even more so if it could give access to package label information and information on various climate zones.
-He is not made aware of any market surveillance activities.
+They are not aware of any market surveillance activities, rathe the opposite.
+For package label, it is not clear for authorities how to perform market surveillance.

 Aline Maigret (ANEC BEUC) agrees with the need for robust calculations and confirms the low awareness of consumers with especially package labels.
 She is interested in the online evaluation.
 Beelaerts replies that there are 5 studies ongoing which aim to revise the current label designs.
 Results of these studies will be fed back into the recommendations of this study, if available by the end of 2018.